McAlister Coleman: Early years

 McAlister Coleman was born July 3, 1888, in New York City.
 His father, John Caldwell Coleman, was a successful attorney and prominent figure in liberal New York Republican Party political circles.

-Coleman enrolled at Columbia University in New York City, from which he graduated in 1909.
+Coleman enrolled at Columbia University in New York City where he was a member of the Philolexian Society.

+and graduated in 1909.
 After graduation, he worked as a journalist, first taking a position with the New York Sun.
 During the course of his work as a New York journalist, Coleman covered the New York garment workers strike of 1909–1910 as well as the catastrophic Triangle Shirtwaist Factory fire of 1912.
 These experiences had a radicalizing effect and not long after the Triangle fire he joined the Socialist Party of America (SPA) and — while still working for the Sun — Coleman began contributing articles to the SPA's New York daily newspaper, the New York Call.

 Coleman left the Sun in 1913 and went to work in the field of advertising and public relations, first taking a position with the American Telephone and Telegraph Company, before leaving in 1914 to join the Frank Presbrey Advertising Agency.
 In 1916, Coleman left the Presbrey agency to take a new position as a copywriter for the Berrien Advertising Agency.
 He would remain at that position until 1922, interrupted only by a stint in the Army Engineers during World War I.

 Coleman was twice married, marrying the former Elizabeth Bache Gould in April 1916, before remarrying Dr. Ruth Fox in 1931.
 He was the father of two children, a daughter and a son.